ton-community/ton-docs/docs/develop/func/functions.md

 :::

 ### Rearranging stack entries
-In some cases, we want to pass arguments to assembler function in a different than the as assembler command requires, or/and take the result in a different stack entry order than the command returns.
+In some cases, we want to pass arguments to the assembler function in a different order than the assembler command requires, or/and take the result in a different stack entry order than the command returns.
 We could manually rearrange the stack by adding corresponding stack primitives, but FunC can do it automatically.

 For example, suppose that the assembler command STUXQ takes an integer, builder, and integer; then it returns the builder, along with the integer flag, indicating the success or failure of the operation.
 We may define the function: